-Redundant Recording - Store Your Surveillance System's Recordings in a Second Location Automatically
+Redundant Recording and Backup - Store Your Surveillance System's Recordings in a Second Location Automatically

-There are Eight Ways that our NVRs / ICVRs can Create Redundant Recordings
+There are Eight Ways that our NVRs / ICVRs can Create A Second Copy of Footage

-Survail has multiple alert types including email, text, and "share-ready" alerts.
-"Share ready" alerts automatically backs up that event video to the cloud.
-This means that you can create automatic rules like "upload video events to the cloud when that video has a person in it, during the hours when my business is closed, for the cameras that are inside my structure."
+2. You can choose whether or not to upload video to the cloud when you create an alert.
+So, you can create an workflow that says "upload video events to the cloud when that video has a person in it, during the hours when my business is closed, for the cameras that are inside my structure."

-Cloud storage is only availible on our Survail ICVR (intelligent cloud video recorders) and is not availible on our NVR (network video recorders).
+Cloud storage is only available on our Survail ICVR (intelligent cloud video recorders) and is not available on our NVR (network video recorders).

 A NAS, or Network Attached Storage, is an easy way to either increase the storage space available to your recorder or have a redundant, off-recorder, storage device, allowing you to have two copies of recorded footage.

 You set both the internal and NAS hard drives into groups and assign the cameras to groups.
 This way you can set some cameras to record longer than others.

 NAS backup is available on all of our Admiral or Imperial NVRs, except for ADM8P8-V2M, ADM16P16-V2M, and ADMP16P16-V2M.

 Because a NAS will fail if your network is down, it is often simpler and more resilient to upgrade the NVR size to a unit with more channels and more hard drive bays.
 This will also give you some upgrade room, if you want to add cameras in the future.